 What more, you can easily change the summary type from “sum” to say “average”.

-Tables is a new feature in Excel 2007.
-So when you need to send that excel file to a colleague running excel 2003, you can easily convert the tables back to named ranges.
+If you ever wanted to go back to a normal range of data, you can easily convert the tables back to named ranges.

 Excel will take care of the formulas and change the references to cell references.

-What good is a bunch of data when you can analyze it?
+What good is a bunch of data when you can’t analyze it?
 That is where Pivot tables come in to picture [pivot table tutorial].
-Thankfully, you dont need to do much.
+Thankfully, you don’t need to do much.
 Just click a button and your table goes to pivot table.

 If you have a corporate intranet Sharepoint portal, you can easily publish the excel tables as share-point lists.
 This can be handy if you want to publish, say the top 10 sales persons of the quarter on the intranet.

-So, What do you think about data tables?
+So, What do you think about Excel tables?

 I say, give them a try.
-You can find some cool uses for tables in your data to day work.
+They have been around for more than a decade, but I still see people not using them.
+Setting up your data as a table is the easiest and most awesome thing you can do it.
+You can find some cool uses for tables in your day to day work.
 They are intuitive, easy to use and provide great power without added complexity.